fenixkz/rl_journey/Lesson-3/theory.md

 When you calculate the TD-error for Transition 1, you have no way of knowing what state-action pair came before it $(s_{57}, a_{57})$.
 The "breadcrumb trail" is gone.
 It's impossible to propagate the error backward along a trace that doesn't exist in the shuffled mini-batch.

+Replay buffer helped us break temporal correlation, but it originated another fundamental conflict.
 This fundamental conflict between the **on-policy** nature of eligibility traces and the **off-policy** nature of experience replay is why they cannot be used together.

 ---

-### The Alternative: N-Step Returns
+#### The Alternative: N-Step Returns

-However, we can achieve a similar goal—looking further into the future to create a more stable learning target—with **N-Step Returns**.
+However, we can achieve a similar goal-looking further into the future to create a more stable learning target—with **N-Step Returns**.
 Instead of a 1-step target, we can unroll the trajectory for $N$ steps:

 $$
 y = r_t + \gamma r_{t+1} + \ldots + \gamma^{N-1} r_{t+N-1} + \gamma^N \max_{a'} Q(s_{t+N}, a'; \theta_{\text{target}})